16 December, 2019

 Not all divergences are a result of incorrect reporting or error of judgement.

 In many cases, the stress in the account may have become apparent only in subsequent quarters after March ending.
-In such cases, it would be challenging for banks to pre-empt stress and, hence, report such account as non-performing.
+In such cases, it would be challenging for banks to pre-empt stress and, hence, report the such accounts as non-performing.
 Further, in many cases, divergent accounts would have been factored in the reported results of the first half of the year.

-About NPAs (non performing assets)
+About NPAs (non-performing assets)